Have you ever asked yourself, how much protein should I eat in a day? If yes, you’re not alone.

 Protein is an essential nutrient in the building of muscle mass and contributes to the optimal function of your body.

 Protein is the building blocks of your body.
 It makes up your bones, muscles, organs, hair, skin and nails.
 Besides water, most of your body is made up of protein.

-Protein isn’t a standalone nutrient.
-It is part of a nutrient group called Macronutrients and made up of carbohydrate, fat and protein.
+Protein isn’t a standalone nutrient either.
+It’s part of a nutrient group called Macronutrients and made up of carbohydrate, fat and protein.

-When you exercise, protein is the nutrient responsible for repairing damaged muscle fibres and at the same time initiating muscle growth.
+When you exercise, protein is the nutrient responsible for repairing damaged muscle fibers and at the same time initiating muscle growth.

 If you live an active lifestyle, it’s important to eat adequate protein to support your training goals.
 You do that by prioritising eating more high quality protein daily from your diet.